Bachelor of Science with Major in Molecular and Integrative Biology

-Required 120 credits, 36 of which must be numbered 300 or above, and 60 of which must be from a 4-year institution, including:
+Required 120 credits, (36 of which must be numbered 300 or above, and 30 of which must be from UND) including:

 I. Essential Studies (ES) requirements (See University ES listing), minimum 39 total credits.
 The following course must be taken as part of the Essential Studies requirement:

 II.
 Core and Advanced Requirements (48 credit hours):

 A. Core requirements (24 hours), all courses below: